MauroDiNuzzo/ilp/readme.md

 %ERROR: No permission to learn predicate `grandparent/2'
 ```

-However, you can use the unlearn predicate to cancel the effects of learning:
+However, you can use the `unlearn/1` predicate to cancel the effects of learning:

 ```prolog
 :- unlearn(grandparent/2).